eleanore-ritter/domatia-transcriptome/README.md

-**This Github repository contains scripts used in the paper titled "Small, but mitey: Investigating the molecular genetic basis for domatia development and intraspecific variation in *Vitis riparia* using transcriptomics".**
+**This Github repository contains scripts used in the paper titled "Small, but mitey: Investigating the molecular genetic basis for mite domatia development and intraspecific variation in *Vitis riparia* using transcriptomics".**

 #### The scripts are organized within the following subdirectories: